RetroDECK/components/README.md

 ### Key Scripts

 - `assembler.sh`: Contains utility functions for managing components.
+Supports various flags:
+  - `--force`: Force download even if version is the same
+  - `--dry-run`: Show what would be done without executing
+  - `--even <path>`: Include additional directories/files in the artifact (can be used multiple times)
 - `grab_releases.sh`: Automates the process of fetching and updating components.

 ## CI/CD Workflows